orel33/vpltoolkit/README.md

 Let's consider a VPL activity named *hello*, that you want to develop.
 In oder to follow our exection model, the *hello* VPL activity must be based on a generic VPL activity (named *vplmodel*), provided here.
 In other words, the *hello* must inherit from *vplmodel*.

+## TODO

+* use the same docker environment as the one provided by Moodle @ University of Bordeaux

 ---
 aurelien.esnard@u-bordeaux.fr